coreinfrastructure/best-practices-badge/doc/criteria.md

   (iterated) algorithm (e.g., PBKDF2, Bcrypt or Scrypt).
   <sup>[<a href="#crypto_password_storage">crypto_password_storage</a>]\*</sup>
-- <a name="crypto_random"></a>The project MUST generate all cryptographic keys and nonces using cryptographically random functions, and MUST NOT do so through non-cryptographically random functions.
+- <a name="crypto_random"></a>The project MUST generate all cryptographic keys and nonces using a cryptographically secure random number generator, and MUST NOT do so using generators that are not cryptographically secure.
+  A cryptographically secure random number generator may be a hardware random number generator, or it may be a cryptographically secure pseudo-random number generator (CSPRNG) using an algorithm such as Hash_DRBG, HMAC_DRBG, CTR_DRBG, Yarrow, or Fortuna.
   <sup>[<a href="#crypto_random">crypto_random</a>]\*</sup>

 *Secured delivery mechanism*